rei/rei-cedar-docs/docs/components/icon/README.md

                 "name": "use",
                 "type": "string",
                 "default": "none",
                 "description": "Only on CdrIcon.
-Sets the href attribute for use with SVG symbol sprite (CdrIconSprite)."
+Sets the href attribute for use with SVG symbol sprite (see @rei/cedar-icons)."
               },
               {
                 "name": "size",